irSilviana/WP-GymFitness/wp-content/plugins/current-template-name/readme.txt

 = Why would I need this plugin? =

-With TempTool, you can find the information of your current template file and it will save your important times.
+With Pagely, you can find the information of your current template file and it will save your important times.

 = How to use this plugin? =